Lettsom Gardens at sunset

 Let's remember that LLMs are making it all up, all of the time – but sometimes their fantasy is directed and constrained by their training, system prompts, what they've retrieved or recently mentioned, and more.

 Note: none of these were doing retrieval from the web.
 All were fresh conversations.
 The local models take up only 2-4 Gb – treat whatever they gave me as the product of very lossy compression.
-I don't want to share their outputs, because I don't want to pollute the data, so I'll put them behind the paywall of the site.

 In summary: